Skip to main content

 • Instant APIs.
 Deploy a service that cold-starts faster than a DNS lookup.

 • Agent workspaces.
-An agent’s VM suspends when the conversation ends and resumes instantly when the next one starts.
+An agent’s VM auto-suspends when the conversation ends and resumes instantly when the next one starts.

 Learn more